mwshaz/AEDEmailer/README.md

   * AEDEmailer.exe
   * AEDEmailerConfig.ini

-2) Create directories for the following purposes (You may name them however you wish):
+2) Create directories on a shared server for the following purposes (You may name them however you wish):
   *  A directory for the application to scan each interval (AEDAttachment)
   *  A directory for log files to be generated in (AEDLog)
   *  A directory for succesfully Emailed files to be moved into (AEDSuccess)
   *  A directory for Failed files to be moved into (AEDFail)

-3) Open the AEDEmailerConfig.ini file in a text editor and update the following values:
+3) Open the AEDEmailerConfig.ini file in any text editor and update the following values:

    Please note that all file paths use a forward slash and they must be closed paths (ie. end with a /)
   * EmailAttachmentsFolderPath || The fully qualified path to the folder that will be scanned